msherman/SSLRestTemplateExample/README.md

 #### SSL-Server
 [/ssl-server](/ssl-server) directory is a server that will serve secure content over SSL.
-The purpose of this server is to be a starting ground to be able to spin up a SSL Server that allows for us to know the certificate being served and have full control over it.
+The purpose of this server is to be a starting ground to be able to spin up an SSL Server that allows full control of the certificate created and served.

 #### SSL-Client
 [/ssl-client](/ssl-client) directory is the client that will utilize the RestTemplate and modified RestTemplate to make calls to the SSL-Server and return the result.
-It is set up with a few endpoints and we will cover two of them now.
+It is set up with a few endpoints, and we will cover two of them now.
 1. [http://localhost:8080/bored/static](http://localhost:8080/bored/static) - This endpoint utilizes the SSL Configured
 RestTemplate and successfully call and receive values from the SSL-Server
 1. [http://localhost:8080/bored/failure](http://localhost:8080/bored/failure) - This endpoint utilizes the standard RestTemplate